ekiraya/Deploying-azure-active-directory/README.md

 <img src="https://imgur.com/0NRjpAn.png" height="25%" width="25%"/>

 <br>
-Once the client vm finished creating, i went inside its dns settings and i ensure its dns server was pointing to our domain controller ip.
+Once the client vm finished creating, i went inside its dns settings and ensured its dns server was pointing to our domain controller ip.
 <img src="https://imgur.com/nGhtotO.png" height="25%" width="25%"/>

 <br>
-With both vms functioning, i remote desktop to my client vm, went into its settings and with my admin account i joined it into the domain
+With both vms functioning, i remote desktop to my client vm, went into its settings and with my admin account i joined it into the domain.
 <img src="https://imgur.com/VzKDrue.png" height="25%" width="25%"/>

 <br>
-And finally our client was joined into our domain controller
+And finally our client was joined into our domain controller.